iotaledger/iota-wiki/shimmer/docs/iota.js/docs/tutorials/value-transactions/03-generate-a-seed.md

 // Default entropy length is 256
 const randomMnemonic = Bip39.randomMnemonic();

-console.log("Seed phrase:", randomMnemonic);
+console.log('Seed phrase:', randomMnemonic);
 ```

 ### Generate an Ed25519 Master Seed

-Once you have the seed phrase, also known as BIP39 random mnemonic, the next step is to obtain an *Ed25519 master seed*
+Once you have the seed phrase, also known as BIP39 random mnemonic, the next step is to obtain an _Ed25519 master seed_
 from the seed phrase.
 You can use the
 [`Ed25519Seed.fromMnemonic(randomMnemonic)`](../../references/client/classes/Ed25519Seed#frommnemonic) function as shown
 in the following snippet: